 1. A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 2.5 (4.0 scale).
 Admission is competitive; not all qualified applicants are admitted.

-2. Certification in early childhood special education, childhood special education, or adolescence special education.
+2. Certification in early childhood special education, childhood special education, or generalist 7-12 special education.
 Applicants with certification in early childhood education, childhood education, or adolescence education must meet additional special education certification requirements once enrolled.
+For the generalist 7-12 programs only, applicants without any teaching certifications will be considered.
+Applicants for the generalist 7-12 programs must meet additional special education certification requirements as well as New York State content core and subject area requirements once enrolled.

 3. Employment or other experience relevant to the graduate course of study.